Cherreads

 "And why should I agree to that?"
 Sasha kept her voice calm, but her stance betrayed a flicker of unease.

-Her piercing blue eyes locked onto Daniel, searching for an answer beneath the shadow of his glasses.
+Her piercing blue eyes locked onto Daniel, searching for an answer beneath those cold, dark green eyes.
+But she found nothing.

 Sasha arched a brow but said nothing.
-She walked to her own rack, fingers dancing across digital projections until they solidified into 4 razor-edged chakrams along with a compact longbow, accompanied by a modest quiver of 10 arrows.
+She walked to her own 'weapon rack'.
+Her fingers danced across digital projections until they solidified into 4 razor-edged chakrams along with a compact longbow, accompanied by a modest quiver of 10 arrows.

 They faced each other across the forest floor, bathed in golden artificial sunlight filtering through the leaves.

 'She's a long-range type.
 Light, agile.
-I'll need to close the distance—fast,' Daniel's eyes flickered with calculation behind his lenses.
+I'll need to close the distance, quickly,' Daniel's eyes flickered with calculation behind his lenses.

 'He picked a staff.
-Probably built for control and counterplay.
-Long-range?
+Probably specialises in control and counterplay.
+Short-range?
 Or mid?
 Doesn't matter.
 I just need to keep him the hell away from me,' Sasha's fingers tightened around a chakram, her heartbeat beginning to rise.

 Sasha's body went rigid.
 "How—?"